-The Corporation also has a Directors' deferred share unit ("DSU") plan.
-Under the terms of the DSU plan, each non-executive director receives credit for a portion of their annual retainer to a notional account of DSUs in lieu of cash.
-Each DSU represents a unit with an underlying value equal to the value of one common share of the Corporation.
+The Corporation also has a Directors' deferred share unit ("DSU") and a restricted share unit ("RSU") plan.
+Under the terms of the DSU plan, each non-executive director receives credit for a portion of their annual retainer to a notional account of DSU's in lieu of cash.
+Under the terms of the RSU plans, each member of management is awarded these units as part of their compensation which vest over a specified time period.
+Each DSU and RSU represents a unit with an underlying value equal to the value of one common share of the Corporation.
+The DSU's and RSU's can be equity or cash settled at the Corporation's option and are recorded as share-based compensation through the share-based payments reserve.